IamConstantine/LeetCodeFiddle/README.md

 12. [Monotonic Array](https://leetcode.com/problems/monotonic-array) - set inc and dec to True and then start the loop to unset the required flags based on the order of growth.
 13. [Koko Eating Bananas](https://leetcode.com/problems/koko-eating-bananas) - use binary search to find the required rate in 1, max(piles) search space.
 14. [Gas Station](https://leetcode.com/problems/gas-station) - take two counters.
 Total has all deficit : gas - cost and curr tracks consumption from a good starting point.
+15. [Sequential Numbers](https://leetcode.com/problems/sequential-digits) - Use a sliding window on '123456789' string.

 #### **Linked List**